-...and I'm sorry if you're in a rush, I'd still be happy to help, but I simply wish we could have met earlier.
+...and I'm sorry if you're in a rush; I'd still be happy to help, but I simply wish we could have met earlier.

-Very often when I get a call to go to a home because they are looking to list, I get the normal comment at the end of the call, after I set up a time to meet, that "the house isn't perfect".
-I hear regularly that people are planning to shampoo the carpets, or maybe touch up some paint, and of course they plan on cleaning up and decluttering as well.
+Very often, when I get a call to go to a home because they are looking to list, I get the normal comment at the end of the call, after I set up a time to meet, that "the house isn't perfect".
+I regularly hear that people are planning to shampoo the carpets, or maybe touch up some paint, and of course they plan on cleaning up and decluttering as well.
 I agree, all those things are good ideas.
 But then again there is always good, better and best.

 Many Realtors are taught to just get the listing and get the sign on the lawn.
 I understand, for those Realtors it's a competitive dog-eat-dog world, and they believe that if they don't quickly get that listing and house up for sale immediately, then someone else will.
 Post dating listings work, but "what if someone else sees what they are doing and offers to buy it directly..."
-Well, I guess those are the breaks, granted, if someone naturally likes something that easily, then that to me, easily means that when marketed correctly, that same home will still appeal to that same buyer, plus also other people in this world as well – Laws of Supply and Demand easily attribute at least a 5% upcharge, plus the chance for a whole lot more.
+Well, I guess those are the breaks.
+Granted, if someone naturally likes something that easily, then to me, that easily means that when marketed correctly, that same home will still appeal to that same buyer, plus also other people in this world as well.
+Laws of supply and demand easily attribute at least a 5% upcharge, plus the chance for a whole lot more.

 I also have learned that a 2% investment in the home's features and finish, almost always at least doubles that return, when executed with a proper precise professional plan.